UK TV review: Dollhouse Season 2

 Philip W Bayles | On 10, Oct 2013

 Warning: This review contains some spoilers for Season 1 of Dollhouse.

-Five months after the events of Season One, Active Doll Echo (Eliza Dushku) is living with 36 separate imprinted personalities in her head, the handiwork of schizophrenic former Doll Alpha (Alan Tudyk).
-As Echo tries to keep a handle on her new personalities, a US Senator (Alexis Denisof) starts an investigation into the Rossum Corporation, the company which owns the Dollhouse.
+Five months after the events of Season 1, Active Doll Echo (Eliza Dushku) is living with 36 separate imprinted personalities in her head – the handiwork of schizophrenic former Doll Alpha (Alan Tudyk).
+As Echo tries to keep a handle on her new personalities, a US Senator (Alexis Denisof) starts an investigation into the Rossum Corporation, the company that owns the Dollhouse.